ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 methodology for expressing these identifiers such that claims about and by such entities can be made in a consistent and interoperable manner.

-This specification establishes an IETF URN namespace that standardizes the expression of existing organizational entity identifiers by providing a common representation format.
+This specification establishes a URN namespace that standardizes the expression of existing organizational entity identifiers by providing a common representation format.
 It also establishes a registry for managing how existing organizational entity identification mechanisms relate to this namespace.